1191 – St Patrick’s Cathedral, Patrick Street, Dublin

 St Patrick’s Cathedral is traditionally the site of a holy well used by St Patrick for baptisms and a church was established here as early as the late fifth century – a stone marking the site of the well was found in 1901 after the demolition of buildings nearby to form the park beside the cathedral.
 The present cathedral was founded in 1192 by Archbishop John Comyn.
 As Archbishop he resided in the priory of Christ Church Cathedral – unwilling to submit to the jurisdiction of the City Provosts, he started a cathedral and palace outside the city walls.

 This palace known as St Sepulchre’s remained the seat of the Archbishops of Dublin until 1806.
 It is now in use as a police station.
 It is probable that Comyn intended to reduce the status of Christ Church Cathedral and its refusal to accept the removal of its privilege produced the anomaly of Dublin having two cathedrals for the one diocese.
-In 1872 as a result of the disestablishment of the church, St Patrick’s became a national cathedral for the Church of Ireland and is used by the state for ecumenical services.

 St Patrick’s is one of the largest cathedrals in Ireland, where cathedrals tend to be smaller than those on the continent.
 It is 91 metres long externally and the nave is 17 metres high.
 Built in an early English gothic style the cathedral has heavy buttressing and stout walls.